-At the intersection of ‘Boo’ and ‘Hoo’ is a Wake Forest loss that even has puppies weeping
+At the intersection of Boo and Hoo is a Wake Forest loss that even has puppies weeping

 It felt like the intersection of Boo and Hoo.

 Of course, just when an unranked, hot-and-cold North Carolina had finished its 58-55 win, there did come a rollicking compliment to Wake Forest.
-The Tar Heel fans who did not fill the stands aimed to fill the field, storming it to celebrate the upset in a game in which their team was a slight betting favorite.
+The Tar Heels fans who did not fill the stands aimed to fill the field, storming it to celebrate the upset in a game in which their team was a slight betting favorite.
 Even some people from that bastion of discipline, the U.S. military, stormed right along with them, proving the intractable contagion of field-storming.

 “We’re not undefeated,” Wake Forest Coach Dave Clawson said, and damn.
 The eighth-year coach hadn’t said it in a good while, and it could have bummed out any objective heard in a sports state in which these fans loathe those fans, those fans loathe those other fans, those other fans loathe these fans and, said one pundit, “Nobody hates Wake.”